 Martin Eberlen (bn.
-1984) is a London based documentary photographer and photojournalist.
+Martin Richardson, 1984) is a London based documentary photographer and photojournalist.
 Martin graduated with a distinction from the MA Photojournalism and Documentary Photography course at London College of Communication, in 2018.
 Prior to his MA he had been photographing portraits and events professionally since graduating from his BA in 2009.

 The main focus of his work looks at environmental issues, climate change and environmental science, with a strong emphasis on the direct impact that humans have on the environment they live in.